reza-mirjahanian/learning_junit5/README.md

 # Learning Junit 5

+### Test Execution Order
+By default, test classes and methods will be ordered using an algorithm that is deterministic but intentionally nonobvious.
+This ensures that subsequent runs of a test suite execute test classes and test methods in the same order, thereby allowing for repeatable builds.

+You may wish to execute test classes in a random order to ensure there are no accidental dependencies between test classes, or you may wish to order test classes to optimize build time as outlined in the following scenarios.

+-   Run previously failing tests and faster tests first: "fail fast" mode

+-   With parallel execution enabled, run longer tests first: "shortest test plan execution duration" mode

+-   Various other use cases

+### assume vs assert
 You would use  `assume`  if you have circumstances under which some tests should not run at all.
 "Not run" means that it cannot fail, because, well, it did not run.

 You would use  `assert`  to fail a test if something goes wrong.